-Highly regarded for representing San Francisco's finest luxury properties, Joseph Lucier has earned a respected and established reputation in the city's luxury residential market since joining Sotheby's International Realty in 1999.
-As a native San Franciscan, Mr. Lucier's love of the city's history, beauty, and architecture inspires the work he does everyday.
-His strong ties with property owners, an intimate understanding of the city's established neighborhoods, and invaluable access to inside market information work powerfully for his clients.
-His core belief in the development and integration of quality relationships is a brand hallmark and consistently accounts for the high touch experience his clientele and professional partners enjoy.
+Highly regarded for representing San Francisco's finest residential properties, Joseph Lucier has earned a respected insider's reputation in the city's luxury market since joining Sotheby's International Realty in 1998.
+As a native San Franciscan, Mr. Lucier's love of the city's history, beauty, and architecture inspires the work he does every day.
+His research based and relationship driven approach offers clients authentic insight and opportunities in San Francisco's fast paced market when a competitive edge and valuation expertise are required during property acquisition or resale marketing.
+Joseph's belief in the development and integration of quality relationships is a brand hallmark and consistently accounts for the high touch experience his clientele and professional partners enjoy.

 Joseph's longtime interest in architecture led him to become president of the Institute of Classical Architecture and Art's Northern California Chapter.
-Joseph is a past director of the First Tee of San Francisco and is involved with the Fine Arts Museums of San Francisco, the San Francisco Fall Antiques Show, and the Belvedere Sailing Society.
+Joseph is a past director of the First Tee of San Francisco and is involved with the Fine Arts Museums of San Francisco, San Francisco Heritage, and the Belvedere Sailing Society.
 Joseph is an Eagle Scout of the Boy Scouts of America.
-His personal interests include golf, skiing, cultural affairs, international travel, gourmet cooking, and jazz music.
+His personal interests include golf, skiing, San Francisco history, international travel, gourmet cooking, and jazz music.
 Joseph graduated with an art history degree from CSU Chico.